;

 If you have a health condition and/or are on any medications ask your healthcare team if apple cider vinegar is okay to take.

-Other Ways to Prevent Kidney Stones
+Better Ways to Prevent Kidney Stones

 If you’re looking for thorough evidence-backed ways to prevent kidney stones here is a list of some easy things you can do right now.